Django0033/zettelkasten/what-is-the-int-data-type-in-python.md

-#extract
-#python
+---
+title: What is the `int` data type in python?
+date:
+tags: [extract, python, int, data-type]
+---

-# What is the int data type in python?
+# What is the `int` data type in python?

 Int, or integer, is a whole number, positive or negative, without decimals, of unlimited length.